pypeit/PypeIt/doc/wave_calib.rst

 in your PypeIt file.

-Alternatively, PypeIt can compute the arc line FWHM from the arc lines themself (only the ones with the highest detection significance).
+Alternatively, PypeIt can compute the arc line FWHM from the arc lines themselves (only the ones with the highest detection significance).
 The FWHM measured in this way will override the value set by `fwhm`, which will still be used as first guess and for the :doc:`wavetilts`.
 This is particularly advantageous for multi-slit observations that have slit with different slit widths,